lostmygithubaccount/python-analytics-accelerator/readme.md

 > Edit the `config.py` file to the GitHub repository and PyPI package you want to analyze.

 > [!IMPORTANT]
 > Edit the `.env` to add your GitHub token or otherwise set `GITHUB_TOKEN` as an environment variable.
+The token needs to have the `public_repo` read scope.
 >
 > You can use `gh auth token` to print your GitHub token if you have the GitHub CLI installed.
 For example:
 >